Graham Kitchener

 Graham Kitchener (born 29 September 1989 in Bromley) is an English rugby union player.
 His position is lock.

+Career

 He has represented England at Under 16, 18 and Under 20 level, and played a part in the Under 20s 6 nations grand slam in 2008.
 He was also a crucial member of the 2009 Under 20 squad, reaching the final of the JWC.

 Kitchener attended Adams' Grammar School in Newport like fellow professional rugby player Peter Short of Bath Rugby.